teamnsrg/mida/website/docs/tasks.md

-# **MIDA Tasks**
+# **Defining Tasks for MIDA**

-## Summary
+## Task Structure

 ---

 Tasks are the unit of work MIDA recognizes.
-A task usually consists of exactly one visit to one URL.
+A task consists of exactly one visit to exactly one URL.
 Tasks are represented as JSON files when stored.
 Below is the simplest possible structure for a valid task, containing only a single URL to crawl: